AZJTZC/zenconsulting/content/english/project/Global Printers Producer.md

 ### Conclusion
 We simply offered a uniquely different and data-driven way of understanding business requirements and generating an ideal-state for a digital transformation.
 We provided a process structure template using APQC’s Process Classification Framework® to align the client's processes with an industry standard taxonomy.
 This provided our client with a guiding structure for capturing current-state processes as well as potentially value-adding processes universally accepted as industry standards.
 By following this structure, they could be easily translated into system requirements that many solutions align to.

-If you’re wanting a trusted advisor for process excellence and project governance, [**contact us**](https://zenconsulting.co.nz/contact/).
+If you’re looking for a trusted advisor for process excellence and project governance, with a difference, [**contact us**](https://zenconsulting.co.nz/contact/).